Cracky0001/CrackScript-Stand/README.md

 ## Installation

 1. **Download and Extract**
-   - Download the script files and extract them into your Stand Lua Scripts directory.
+   - Download the script files from [HERE](https://github.com/Cracky0001/CrackScript-Stand/release/latest) and extract them into your Stand Lua Scripts directory.

 2. **Directory Structure**
    - Ensure the directory structure looks like this: